-Although the two go hand in hand, there is quite the big difference between marketing and branding.
+First of all if you think about the differences between branding and marketing.
+It does not sound like there could be any.
+However, there is quite the big difference between marketing and branding.
 Perhaps the most notable difference between the two is that marketing has to do with your business message while branding represents who you are.
-Both marketing and branding work to build your business reputation and revenue.
-But, each has their own distinct methods and ways of doing this.
-As you begin to brainstorm and implement marketing and branding strategies, be mindful about their major differences and how they can help you with your business growth.
+So, both marketing and branding work to build your business reputation and revenue.
+After all you need both to succeed.

 What is Marketing?

 For instance, many restaurants will use red and yellow colors.
-They place these in either their advertisements or in their logos because red and yellow are proven to be colors that entice taste buds.
-The way that you design your website is another example of marketing.
-You will want to ensure that your website is easily accessible and contains any information that is pertinent to the customer experience.
+Furthermore, they place these in either their advertisements or in their marketing logos because red and yellow are proven to be colors that entice taste buds.
+Also, the way that you design your website is another example of marketing.
+See some websites we have designed to see better website design examples After all, you will want to ensure that your website is easily accessible and contains any information that is pertinent to the customer experience.

-We live in the millennial age where almost anything and everything can be found and done online.
+Most importantly, we live in the millennial age where almost anything and everything can be found and done online.
 In order to be successful in your marketing campaign, you must ensure that you are capitalizing on this concept.
-Being dominant online will give you the chance to market your business in the most innovative and efficient ways possible.
-This means you should be utilizing platforms such as automatic email subscriptions and above all, social media.
+As, being dominant online will give you the chance to market your business in the most innovative and efficient ways possible.
+Furthermore, this means you should be utilizing platforms such as automatic email subscriptions and above all, social media.

 Misconceptions About Branding

-It is pretty common for people to believe that marketing and branding are the same.
-One of the reasons for this is most likely that they are always so intertwined that they are mistaken for being similar.
-There are a few misconceptions when it comes to branding.
+First of all, it is pretty common for people to believe that marketing and branding are the same.
+Understandably, one of the reasons for this is most likely that they are always so intertwined that they are mistaken for being similar.
+However, there are a few misconceptions when it comes to branding.

-#1: Branding is Marketing
+- #1: Branding is Marketing

 #2: You are the Authority of Your Brand

-#3: There is One Formula for Branding
+- #3: There is One Formula for Branding

-Just like there is not one anecdote for losing weight, there is no one formula for branding.
-When you brand your business, it should encompass a variety of different strategies.
-This will help you with ensuring you are doing everything possible to upkeep a positive brand.
+Above all and most importantly is that just like there is not one anecdote for losing weight.
+There is no one formula for branding.
+However, when you brand your business, it should encompass a variety of different strategies.
+After all, this will help you with ensuring you are doing everything possible to upkeep a positive brand.

 However, all of these questions should be asked to help guide you in finding your personality.
 Then, outline your brand.
-This means you should construct a plan that is attainable for your business and teams.
-What is your proposed outcome?
-Use this question as a guide towards mapping out the steps to get there.
+For instance, this means you should construct a plan that is attainable for your business and teams.
+Also, what is your proposed outcome?.
+Furthermore, use this question as a guide towards mapping out the steps to get there.
 Lastly, keep your audience in mind.
-They are the ones who will be evaluating your brand so ensure that you are targeting them in a purposeful way.
+As, they are the ones who will be evaluating your brand so ensure that you are targeting them in a purposeful way.